ClarytyLLC/docs/src/docs/tutorials/pages/developer-app-guide.md

 ## Developer App: Engines <!-- {docsify-ignore} -->

-Clicking on the Engines tab on the upper left will provide you the list of engines registered on the Veritone network. (see the below screenshot)
+Clicking on the Engines tab on the upper left will provide you with a list of engines you have access to on the Veritone network.
+This will include both private engines you have created as well as public engines that you can use.
+See the screenshot below.

 ![](https://raw.githubusercontent.com/veritone/docs/hm90121-patch-2/src/docs/tutorials/pages/developer-app-guide-images/screenshot%203.PNG)

 For every Engine listed, their capabilities, type, last updated, and status(active, pending) are also specified.
-To know which capabilities your Engine can support, check our [Capabilities Table](https://docs.veritone.com/#/developer/engines/cognitive/?id=capabilities).
+To know which capabilities each Engine can support, check our [Capabilities Table](https://docs.veritone.com/#/developer/engines/cognitive/?id=capabilities).

 You can also get build information, logs, and how many tasks are running on an engine, etc., by choosing the specific one on the list.
-For example, we will check additional information about Face Detection - F V3 engine.
+For example, we will check additional information about "Face Detection - F V3" engine.

-Clicking on the Face Detection - F V3 engine will redirect you to a new page where you will see the unique engine id, option to generate manifests for docker builds, see build information, tasks, and logs. (see the screenshot below)
+Clicking on the "Face Detection - F V3" engine will redirect you to a new page where you will see the unique engine id, option to generate manifests for docker builds, see build information, tasks, and logs.See the screenshot below.

 ![](https://raw.githubusercontent.com/veritone/docs/hm90121-patch-2/src/docs/tutorials/pages/developer-app-guide-images/screenshot%204.PNG)